“Design and technology is about making things that work well. Creating these things is hugely exciting: it is an inventive fun activity.”

 Unit 3 - Engineering Product Design - Examination taken in May / June Year 13

 Unit 44- Fabrication Manufacturing Processes - Internally assessed during Year 12 and 13.

 3 mixed material Technology workshops in which students can work with wood, metals, plastics and electronics.

-CAD / CAM suite with CNC routing and laser cutting machines.
+CAD / CAM suite with CNC routing and laser cutting and 3D printing machines.

 How do we enrich our students outside of the classroom?